 Fundamentally, capitalism considers any form of (monetary) trade ‘good’ and any form of exemption or exclusion from the market on whatever grounds as ‘bad’ (because it limits economic growth).
 Our moral framework has been constantly shifted in response to the need of capitalism and capital to find new markets.
-We now happily buy child care, aged care and medical care as part of the market, which would have been unthinkable 60 years ago.
+We now happily buy child care, aged care and medical care in ‘the market’, which would have been unthinkable 60 years ago.

-As capitalism is running into hard limits to growth – global warming, declining soil productivity, lack of fresh water etc – we will have the opportunity to reconsider our fundamental assumptions about the commodification of both nature and humans.
+As capitalism is running into hard limits to growth – global warming, declining soil productivity, lack of fresh water, declining fisheries etc – we will have the opportunity to reconsider our fundamental assumptions about the commodification of both nature and humans.
 This process has started in earnest since the global financial crisis in 2008 and will continue to accelerate with every new crisis produced by excessive debt and lack of real economic growth.